About Dr. F. Krantz, Rheinisches Mineralien-Kontor

 During the war, the continuation of the firm was secured only by the great personal sacrifices of Olga Krantz.
 In 1948 she died and her nephew was confronted with the most difficult period in the firm's history.
 Apart from everything else, the international connections had to be revived.
 Fritz Krantz now profited from his travels to America.
 Numerous personal relationships from that time now bore fruit:

-Meanwhile the formerly magnificent buildings in the Herwarthstr., that had been erected by Friedrich Krantz, could no longer provide the necessary conditioned for a smooth working process.
+Meanwhile the formerly magnificent buildings in the Herwarthstr., that had been erected by Friedrich Krantz, could no longer provide the necessary conditions for a smooth working process.
 The work shops and stores were spread over three houses which showed definite signs of age.
-In 1969, Fritz Krantz moved his firm tom a new building in the industrial area of Bonn.
+In 1969, Fritz Krantz moved his firm to a new building in the industrial area of Bonn.
 The removal lasted a whole year.
-It was a crucial importance of the firm's survival.
 Fritz Krantz died 5 years later.
 He was followed in the firm by his daughter Renate Krantz who had studied Geology in Tübingen near Stuttgart.
-She enlarged the international contacts and visited the geologs in Japan, China, Australia, America and other countries.
+She enlarged the international contacts and visited the geologists in Japan, China, Australia, America and other countries.
 At her time the geo-catalogue with lots of geological materials was introduced.
-After her death, in 1995, her sister continued to run the business and two of her children follows her, now.
+After her death, in 1995, her sister continued to run the business and two of her children follows her.

 The foreign trade, which was revived by Fritz Krantz, is one focus of Krantz's activities.
 The exports to the Near ad Middle East, North Afrika and the rising countries of the Third World are especially important.

-Apart from the customers from Overseas, the departments, museums and schools, the collector also has his firm place among the many customers of Krantz.
+Apart from the customers from Overseas, the departments, museums and schools, collectors are among the many customers of Krantz.

-The large stocks of minerals, fossils and rocks provide him with manifold opportunities to build up and complete his collection, while Krantz's offer of tools and equipment support his own collecting-activities in every possible way.
+The large stocks of minerals, fossils and rocks provide them with manifold opportunities to build up and complete their collection, while Krantz's offer of tools and equipment support their own collecting-activities in every possible way.